Free delivery from £39 (T&C’s apply)**

 Dog Treats

-Dog treats are great for training your dog, rewarding good behaviour, and connecting.
-Zooplus has a selection of dog bones and natural dog chews, dog training treats, dog biscuits, and much more in a range of different ingredient varieties for every diet, so you can find the right doggie treats for your dog.
+Dog treats are a great way to support training, reward good behaviour, and strengthen your bond with your dog.
+Zooplus has a wide selection of dog bones and natural dog chews, dog training treats, dog biscuits, and much more available in a variety of ingredient combinations to suit different dietary preferences, so you can find the right doggie treats for your dog.

 2 options